 Many of these stories weren’t believed, unless said adventurers returned with bottles or casks of Caribbean rum - bona fide proof of a sailor’s journey.

 To this day our unbreakable bond with sailing perseveres.
 Mount Gay Rum is truly the world’s standard as the spirit of sailing.
 Whether you find us sponsoring a major regatta, or simply ready on the shelves below decks of your 22’ cruiser.

 In some places, time doesn’t exist.
 Only fellowship.
 And the flavour of Mount Gay Rum.
 These are Bajan rum shops.
 Springing up as if almost strategically placed across the island of Barbados.

 Where you can enjoy rum.
 Watch the breezes blow and the sun set.
 A place to meet for no reason at all, or for matters of business (indeed a former prime minister of Barbados preferred to hold meetings at a rum shop.)
-These rum shops is where our legacy lives day-in, day-out.
+These rum shops are where our legacy lives day-in, day-out.
 Each one is a concentrate of our culture.
 The beauty of time well spent.
 And a magic moment of honest good taste that you must experience to believe.Learn More